bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 It did a lot:

-1. **Cloud Build** detected your source code language and depedencies
+1. **Cloud Build** detected your source code language and dependencies
 2. **Cloud Build** built a container image based on your source code language and dependencies
 3. **Artifact Registry** stored that container image
 4. **Cloud Storage** stored your source code